ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 ## PART 1: CREATING THE BACKEND SERVICE
 1. Create AWS SNS topic in the AWS SNS service.
 2. Add an Email subscription to the topic created.
 A confirmation email will be sent to the email used in the subscription.
-3. Next we need to create a python lambda function that will interract with the NBA API to collect the NBA data, format it, and send it to the subscribed emails in the SNS service.
-4. Create an SNS Publish Policy that will allow us to publish to the SNS topic.
+3. Create an SNS Publish Policy that will allow us to publish to the SNS topic.
 Copy the gb_sns_policy.json from the repos and use it to create the policy.
 Set your topic ARN as the resource.
    {
     "Version": "2012-10-17",
     "Statement": [
         {